 If you know you are going to be late, then communicate this to the client and see if they can be lenient towards you.
 Most often, especially if you have a good excuse, the clients won’t care.

-If you are constantly late without any explanation or turn in low quality work because you are typing too slow, the client will more than likely cut you loose.
+If you are constantly late without any explanation or turn in low-quality work because you are typing too slowly, the client will more than likely cut you loose.

 So make sure that you can always get the work done on time.
 You should have an idea of what you can type in an hour or a day, and then you can use those numbers for your word count.